isomerpages/nyp-sirs/_digital-programmes/5d-category-management.md

 distributors and brand owners including Dairy Farm, Mars, Unilever, and was most recently the Head of Merchandising at NTUC Health.
-Ing Hui believes evolution is key to success and this motivation has led her to create new market opportunities for sustainable business growth at various organisations.<br>She is also certified in Advanced Search Engine Marketing and Top SEO Placement by the Search Engine Academy since 2014.
-Armed with a positive outlook and “can-do” attitude throughout her career, Ing Hui has accumulated extensive knowledge in Category Management, Merchandising, Marketing, Sales and Key Accounts.
+Ing Hui believes evolution is key to success and this motivation has led her to create new market opportunities for sustainable business growth at various organisations.She is also certified in Advanced Search Engine Marketing and Top SEO Placement by the Search Engine Academy since 2014.<br>Armed with a positive outlook and “can-do” attitude throughout her career, Ing Hui has accumulated extensive knowledge in Category Management, Merchandising, Marketing, Sales and Key Accounts.
 Her work covered multiple channels including supermarkets, convenience stores, pharmacies, pet shops, and F&B. With robust work